bunkerity/bunkerweb/docs/security-tuning.md

 ### Deny status code

 The first thing to define is the kind of action to do when a client access is denied.
-You can control the action with the `DENY_STATUS_CODE` setting which allows the following values :
+You can control the action with the `DENY_HTTP_STATUS` setting which allows the following values :

 - `403` : send a "classical" Forbidden HTTP status code (a web page or custom content will be displayed)
 - `444` : close the connection (no web page or custom content will be displayed)